 How to Pass The Police Scotland interview

 Hello, and welcome to Scottish Police Interview Questions and Answers, the most comprehensive guide to the Scottish Police interview section available!
 In this guide, we’re going to give you a detailed run through of exactly what the Scottish Police Interview involves, and how to ace it.
-Using FIFTY sample questions and answers, we’ll provide you with a comprehensive chance to practice every single type of question that you could face in the interview.
+Using FIFTY sample questions and answers, we’ll provide you with a comprehensive chance to practise every single type of question that you could face in the interview.

 Police Scotland: An Introduction

 Police Scotland, or The Police Service of Scotland (to go by its formal title) is a fairly new organisation, having been only formally established in 2013.
 Today, it is the second largest police service in the UK, with the Met Police being the biggest.
 At the top of the Police Scotland hierarchy is the Chief Constable, and this rank is closely followed by a Deputy Chief Constable and Assistant Chief Constables.
 The Police Scotland HQ is based in Fife, the same location as the Scottish Police College, where police training is held.

 Police Scotland also has a number of specialist units, such as counter terrorism, major crime investigation, air support and canine training.
 Every year, Police Scotland publishes what is known as an Annual Police Plan, to ensure that they are delivering the best possible level of service to the Scottish Public.
 In this plan, the service outlines their yearly aims, strategies and priorities, for safeguarding the Scottish public.